gaborvecsei/gaborvecsei.github.io/_posts/2021-06-10-Mad-Money-Backtesting.md

 When it comes to trading, investors are listening a lot on other people opinions without looking into the data and the background of the company.
 And the more credible (at least in theory) the source the more people pay attention without any second thought.
 This is the case with the show *Mad Money* on CNBC *[1]* with the host *Jim Cramer*.
-*It is funny how this is not a problem for the SEC or anyone, but people talkig on forums suggesting stocks is bad and should be punished.*
+*It is funny how this is not a problem for the SEC or anyone, but people talking on forums suggesting stocks is bad and should be punished.*
-In this post I will show you how the "Mad Money" portfolio could have performerd and what the Cramer effect looks like.
+In this post I will show you how the "Mad Money" portfolio could have performed and what the Cramer effect looks like.

 To achieve this I scraped the historical buy recommendations from the show, then backtested every company which was on the list as a "buy recommendation".